-ICES is an evolution of email security solutions referred to in previous Gartner Market Guides as cloud email security supplements (CESS) and integrated email security services (IESS).
+ICES is an evolution of email security solutions referred to in previous Gartner Market Guides as ‘cloud email security supplements’ (CESS) and ‘integrated email security services’ (IESS).
 Three driving forces led to the emergence of this category of email security:

 Simple to deploy, with no rip and replace

+As ICES, such as Egress Defend, augment existing infrastructure, no change is necessary to the domain name services mail exchanger (DNS MX) record, they can be deployed in minutes.
 There are two common methods of deployment, and both are implemented with just a few clicks:

 - Use the Microsoft Graph API to claw back emails from the inbox post-delivery, inspect them and if a threat is found, either quarantine them or add a warning banner and return them to the inbox.
 If they are clean, they are returned to the inbox in their original format.

 The second limitation of this approach is related to the ICES platform being unable to claw back emails delivered to devices that are using their native email clients, rather than the Outlook app.
-Again, this results in potentially malicious emails being available to the user.
+Again, this results in malicious emails potentially being available to the user.